adamhenson/modulizer/README.md

 #### initialize()

 Called to initialize execution of the modules.
+Will also return number of files executed.